Actindo-AG/Documentation/DataHub/UserInterface/07_DependenciesTab.md

 - [RERUN MAPPING]
     Click this button to rerun the mapping of the selected entity or entities.
 This button is only displayed if the checkbox of at least one dependency is selected.

-[comment]: <> (Kommt hier ein Bestätigungsfenster wie im ETL mapping?
+[comment]: <> (Simon: Kommt hier ein Bestätigungsfenster wie im ETL mapping?
 In der Sandbox funktioniert nicht oder passiert nichts.)

 - [DELETE DEPENDENCY]
     Click this button to delete the dependency of the selected entity.
 This button is only displayed if the checkbox of one dependency is selected.